Slowly rotating black holes in nonlinear electrodynamics: Conclusion

 \section{Conclusion}

 { In this paper we have analysed slowly rotating generalizations of static spacetimes sourced by NLE.
 To this end we have presented a generalized Lense--Thirring ansatz for the metric \eqref{metric} together with a simple ansatz for the vector potential in electric \eqref{ansatzEl} and magnetic \eqref{Amag} cases and shown that with these one can solve (at least in principle) the corresponding Einstein-NLE equations to the linear order in the rotation parameter.
-Dyonic case seems more complicated and we leave it for the future studies.
-In particular, we have established that the Maxwell theory is the only NLE among all theories \eqref{restrict} that admits function $h$ given by the `natural' expression \eqref{h}, predicted by the Newmann--Janis algorithm.
-This shows that the Newmann--Janis algorithm fails to produce rotating solutions in NLE even at the lowest (linear) level in rotation parameter $a$, as well as shows that a number of (slowly rotating) metrics constructed in previous studies cannot satisfy the corresponding equations of motion.
-We have also pointed out that i) some of the previous attempts to construct rotating solutions in NLE used too simplistic $(\omega=1)$ ansatz for the vector potential, while ii) some other previously constructed solutions actually do not present slowly rotating black holes but rather correspond to weakly NUT-charged solutions (see Appendix~\ref{AppA}). }
+Dyonic case seems more complicated and we leave it for the future studies. {To illustrate this procedure, we have found two explicit examples where the corresponding solutions can be found in a closed form.
+(The detailed analysis of these solutions is left for future studies.)}

+We {have also proved the ``No Go Theorem'' which establishes} that the Maxwell theory is the only NLE among all theories \eqref{restrict} that admits function $h$ given by the `natural' expression \eqref{h}. {This in particular shows that the standard Newman--Janis algorithm (which leads to the form \eqref{h} in the slow rotation approximation)} fails to produce rotating solutions in NLE even at the lowest (linear) level in rotation parameter $a$, as well as shows that a number of (slowly rotating) metrics constructed in previous studies cannot satisfy the corresponding equations of motion.
+We have also pointed out that i) some of the previous attempts to construct rotating solutions in NLE used too simplistic $(\omega=1)$ ansatz for the vector potential, while ii) some other previously constructed solutions actually do not present slowly rotating black holes but rather correspond to weakly NUT-charged solutions (see Appendix~\ref{AppA} {where these solutions are constructed for the general case}). {This effectively leaves no solutions at all for (slowly) rotating black holes in NLE (see, however, the recent progress in \cite{Diaz:2022roz, Ayon-Beato:2022dwg}). }

+{Our work opens several new directions for future studies.
+First, the above No Go Theorem strictly speaking only regards the restricted NLEs \eqref{restrict}.
+It is possible that once a more general setting of \eqref{general} is considered, there are other theories which allow for \eqref{h}, see Eq.~\ref{conel1} and the corresponding discussion in the footnote.
+It would be interesting to construct examples of such non-trivial theories. }

+{ Second, while we have shown that the standard Newman--Janis algorithm does not give raise to the corresponding rotating solutions, we cannot dismiss a possibility that an appropriately {\em modified Newman--Janis} algorithm cannot be formulated for NLE theories.
+The explicit slowly rotating solutions found in this paper may provide a test ground for finding such an algorithm.}